Privacy Policy

 7.1 Data Subject Access Requests (DSAR)

 To ensure your request is handled securely and in accordance with the Data (Use and Access) Act 2025, please submit all Data Subject Access Requests (DSAR) via our Dedicated Privacy Portal.
-This structured process allows us to verify your identity and process your request within the statutory 30-day window.
+This structured process allows us to verify your identity and process your request within the statutory one-month window under UK GDPR Article 12(3).

 Our Privacy Portal collects: